Italy 10 Days or 14 Days: Itinerary Ideas

 DAY 7- FLORENCE (Tuscany: San Gimignano, Monteriggioni, Siena)

-In the afternoon, we headed to Siena.
-We had lunch, gelato, and got to admire the church and the main square.
-On the way back towards Florence, we stopped at Fattoria La Tancia, a local vineyard.
-There we had a private wine tasting and olive oil tour.
-This was probably one of the most fun days we had (the wine possibly contributed to this!) and we bought a few things for them to ship home.
-Make sure you try some grappa too!
-In the evening, we headed back to Florence.
+On the way back to Florence, we stopped at Fattoria La Tancia, a local vineyard.
+We had a private wine tasting and olive oil tour.
+This was probably one of the most fun days we had (the wine possibly contributed to this!).

 Lodging: List of hotels in Florence